kektan/ded/subpages/yt-guide.md

 2. Go to YouTube homepage with the account you have access to memberships to, then click on the extension to extract the cookies.
 3. Save the cookies.txt file somewhere you have easy access to them, like on Desktop or something
 4. If you're using ytarchive to record membership streams, type `-c ` then drag and drop the cookies.txt file you extracted.
 (It's easier that way.)

+Because the cookies files won't get saved, you will need to do 4 everytime.